JohnDDuncanIII/messagefaces/README.md

 Q: Are picons supported?

-A:  Not yet.
-This feature will be available in MessageFaces 1.2.
-(I still plan on doing this - John)
+A: Yes!
+This feature was added in MessageFaces 1.2.
+Local picons databases can be downloaded from [here](http://kinzler.com/ftp/faces/picons/db/) and untar'd and placed in profile/MessageFaces/picons/ to enable multi-picon and custom column picon support.

 Q: Are favatars supported?